 Chocolate salami is a delicious dessert that in many regions Italian families eat during winter lazy Sundays or as afternoon snack for children (they love it!), or as a dessert after a lunch with an excellent espresso.

 Along with chocolate cake, Chocolate Salami is one of the most popular desserts.
 It has the advantage to be uncooked but it must be kept in the refrigerator.
 In fact this famous Italian dessert is made with raw eggs like Tiramisu.

-The original Italian recipe of Chocolate Salami wants dry biscuits, dark chocolate, butter, eggs and sugar.
+The traditional Italian recipe of Chocolate Salami wants dry biscuits, dark chocolate, butter, eggs and sugar.
 A little bit of rum is optional (for example in chocolate salami made for the children don’t use it).

 Chocolate Salami can also be prepared without eggs; just replace them with a little milk.
 Or it can be enriched by adding hazelnuts to the preparation: toast them for a few minutes in a pan or in the oven to make hazelnuts even tastier.